onekiloparsec/KPCTabsControl/README.md

 Usage
 -----

 KPCTabsControl is designed for you to use only the `KPCTabsControl` class, and its associated data source methods.
+Simply place a `NSView` in a xib, where you need tabs, change its class to `KPCTabsControl` and assign its dataSource property.
+Then implement the data source methods in your controller.

-You can also assign a delegate method if you want to play with the editing of the tab titles.
+You can also assign a delegate method if you want to play with the editing of the tab titles (the delegate protocol is an alias to the text editing protocol).

 Customization
 -------------